 Based on observation made during our site assessment, the following geological/geotechnical hazards have been identified in relation to the proposed works:

-- Hazard One: Failure of the proposed excavations. - Hazard Two: Vibrations from the proposed works damaging adjacent structures.
+- Hazard One: Failure of the proposed excavations. - Hazard Two: Failure of blocky weathered rock in the outcropping bedrock to the north of the residence (Photos 5 & 6)

 Table 5.
-Risk analysis summary
+Risk analysis summary.